 Supplementary Figure 6: Calibration of geometry attachment.
-40 mm 1˚ cone geometry is shown.
-The geometry was calibrated in the same way as the instrument calibration to ensure accurate measurements are taken during an experiment.
+Upon the installation of the 40 mm 1˚ cone geometry and it’s detection by the rheometer instrument control software , the geometry was calibrated in the same way as the instrument calibration to ensure accurate measurements during an experiment.

 Supplementary Figure 7: Zero Gap icon.
-Once zero gap is complete, the rheometer can accurately reference the position of the shaft, with the geometry attached to it, as it is raised or lowered.
+Zero-gap initialization is performed using this icon.
+Once zero-gap initialization is complete, the rheometer can accurately reference the position of the shaft, with the geometry attached to it, as it is raised or lowered.

-Supplementary Figure 8: CAD rendering of geometry and plate after zero gap completion.
+Supplementary Figure 8: CAD rendering of cone geometry and the Peltier plate after zero-gap reference is established.
+The geometry is set to establish the zero-gap when an axial contact force of 1 N is generated as it makes contact with the Peltier plate.

-Supplementary Figure 9: Step 2.5.1 of procedure.
+Supplementary Figure 9: Step 2.5.1 of the protocol.
 The figure represents the way sample naming and file and data output are set.

-Supplementary Figure 10: Step 2.5.2 of procedure.
+Supplementary Figure 10: Step 2.5.2 of the protocol.
 The figure represents how geometry settings, such as sample volume, geometry gap, and trim gap can be set.
 For some geometries, namely the cone used in this experiment, these settings are unchangeable and defined based on the geometry.

-Supplementary Figure 11: Step 2.5.3 of procedure.
+Supplementary Figure 11: Step 2.5.3 of the protocol.
 The figure represents how test setting and conditioning are set in this procedural step.

 Supplementary Figure 12: Trim gap icon.
-The trim gap was set so that the geometry could be lowered enough to trim excess fluid that leaks out of area between the plate and shaft.
+The trim gap was set so that the geometry could be lowered enough to trim excess fluid that leaks out of area between the Peltier plate and cone geometry.
 The gap is dependent upon the geometry in use.
-For the geometry used in the protocol, the trim gap was 28 µm.
+For the 40 mm, 1o cone geometry used in the protocol, the trim gap was 28 µm.

 Supplementary Figure 13: Motor velocity icon.
-The motor settings were used to adjust speed of motor.
-The motor was turned on to aid in the removal of excess sample from the plate.
+The motor settings were used to adjust rotational velocity of the shaft and minimize the geometry inertia.

 Supplementary Figure 14: Geometry gap icon.
-The geometry gap lowers geometry to a specific distance above the Peltier Plate as specified by the cone plate geometry.
-For the geometry used in the protocol, the geometry gap is 24 µm.
+The geometry gap lowers geometry to a specific distance above the Peltier Plate as specified by the cone-plate geometry.
+For the 40 mm, 1o cone geometry used in the protocol, the geometry gap is 24 µm.

 Supplementary Figure 15: Start icon.
 The start button initiates the entire sequence of procedures that were set up earlier.

 Supplementary Figure 16: Changing the Graph Variables.
-The figure represents the variables that can be defined from running the procedure.
-Particularly, oscillation strain is of importance in the protocol.
+The figure represents the variables that can be defined for data presentation when running the procedures.
+Particularly, oscillation strain and oscillation stress are of importance during the dynamic sweep experiments in the protocol.

 Supplementary Figure 17: Exporting of rheometer instrument control software files to a spreadsheet software.
 After the files are exported as spreadsheets, the data analysis was made feasible using other programming software.